zephyrproject-rtos/zephyr/doc/develop/flash_debug/host-tools.rst

            This option can also be set in ``prj.conf`` or any other Kconfig fragment.
         3. Build and flash the SAM-BA bootloader on the device.

-    .. tab:: With compatible SAM-BA bootloader
+    .. tab-item:: With compatible SAM-BA bootloader

         For these devices, the user should: